Gaining Canadian accreditation

 - Canadian Professional Responsibility

-- Legal Research and Writing (for files assessed after January 1, 2022)
+- Canadian Legal Research and Writing

-Please note the other core subjects required by the NCA are
+Please note the other core subjects required by the NCA are:

 - Tort Law